jpsteege/christmas_tree/README.md

-# Christmas Tree
+# Christmas Tree  :christmas_tree:

-Small repository to create a chirstmas tree picture using Python and Turtle This image is used for our personal christmas card
+Small repository to create a chirstmas tree picture using Python and Turtle.
+This image is used for our personal christmas card.

 Want to explore the code by yourself?
 Please follow these steps: